The 12 Best Competitive Intelligence Tools in 2023

 The Best All-in-One Competitive Intelligence Tools

-A common limitation of these tools that takes the competitive intelligence platform approach is they often have to pick one area of focus and fall short on others.
+A common limitation of these tools that take the competitive intelligence platform approach is they often have to pick one area of focus and fall short on others.

 Most of them focus a lot on competitive intelligence for sales teams with win-loss analysis, competitive battle cards, and other features but neglect intelligence for marketing and product teams.